elad-ivanir/quarantine-snake/dev_docs/object_defs.md

 ]

-A snake goes in a certain direction (can be deduced by the last 2 edges)
+A snake goes in a certain direction (can be deduced by the last 2 edges) - direction is an angle in radians

-- Define a `Direction` object?